 “In SAP S/4HANA on premise, full flexibility to ABAP through ABAP in Eclipse (a development platform) is guaranteed.”

 Extensibility means it can be extended, but all applications are extendable.
-SAP can also be extended through using any programming language that can connect to SAP function modules.
-It is not SAP that guarantees extensibility, is the nature of any application.
+SAP can also be extended by using any programming language that can connect to SAP function modules.
+It is not SAP that guarantees extensibility, which is the nature of any application.

 SAP R/3 Was Popular Because of Cost Efficient Extensions?